Noah Emery, PhD

 Colorado State University

 My name is Maggie Mataczynski.
-I am a third-year graduate student in the Counseling Psychology PhD program, working with Dr. Noah Emery.
+I am a fourth-year graduate student in the Counseling Psychology PhD program, working with Dr. Noah Emery.
 I completed my undergraduate training at the University of Wisconsin-Madison where I worked at the Addiction Research Center.
 After my time at Wisconsin, completed a 2-year post-baccalaureate position at Emory University studying adolescent and young adult substance use.
 My research interests center on using intensive longitudinal designs to better understanding how the interplay of interpersonal and emotional processes contribute to substance use among young people and the ways in which this information can help improve treatment efforts.

 Angelina Sung, MA